AppCron/ACInteractor/README.md

 ```

 ## Setup
-Since Swift 3 and Swift Package are not available with an stable Xcode release, just add the Files of the **Sources** folder to your project.
+Since Swift 3 and Swift Package are not available with a stable Xcode release, just add the Files of the **Sources** folder to your project.

 ### via Git Submodule
 At the moment it's recommended to add the entire ACInteractor project as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to your repository.